0xkol/rfc6056-device-tracker/README.md

 You can experiment with our prototype with the following steps:

 1\.
-Compile the tracker and run it.
+Compile the tracker server and run it.

-Compile the tracker with:
+Compile the tracker server with:

 ```
 $ sudo apt update
-$ sudo apt install golang-go libpcap-dev
+$ sudo apt install -y golang-go libpcap-dev

-# on the project directory
+# On the project directory
 $ go get github.com/google/gopacket
 $ go get github.com/google/gopacket/pcap

-# now you can build
+# Now you can build the tracker
 $ go build -o tracker tracker.go
 ```

-Run it with:
+Run the tracker server with:

 ```
 sudo ./tracker -iface <capturing-interface>